The Ultimate Guide to Managing Scope Creep

 Your project is tracking, and you’re hitting milestones, but then new scope comes up.
 It wasn’t in the project plan, but it seems simple enough, so rather than flag the additional work requested, you figure you’ll just get it done.
 Before you know it, the work quickly adds days to your project, then days snowball into weeks.
 The project is now over your fee budget, your schedule is off-track, and you're left to explain why the project is losing money.
 Worse, the extra work is already done, so it's too late to get proper approvals.

 Sound familiar?
 Scope creep may seem like something that occasionally happens on projects, but according to a study by the Project Management Institute, 49-68% of projects experience it.
-Given that scope creep impacts the majority of projects, it’s important to monitor it closely to ensure every project is profitable.
+Given that scope creep impacts the majority of projects, it’s important to monitor it closely to ensure every project is [#section-one]profitable.[#section-one]

 What is scope creep?

 Whether you call it a "scope of work," "statement of work," or "work breakdown structure," a written project scope serves as the baseline for what's expected of your project deliverables.
-Scope creep occurs when a project's scope changes beyond the original agreement.
+Scope creep occurs when a project's scope changes beyond the original [#section-two]agreement.[#section-two]

 What causes scope creep?

-- Other unanticipated changes
+• Other unanticipated [#section-three]changes[#section-three]

 How does scope creep affect your business?